New York

 There isn't a more iconic holiday event in New York City than the Macy’s Thanksgiving Day Parade.

 This parade, which began almost a century ago with only 50 people marching through the streets of New York, has become a real institution.
-Find a spot along the route to watch the giant balloons of your favorite cartoons, the fantastically decorated floats and the artists parading in front of you in a festive atmosphere.
+It takes place from 77th Street to 34th Street.
+Find a spot along the route to watch the giant balloons of your favorite cartoons, the fantastically decorated floats, and the artists parading in front of you.
+The festive atmosphere is amazing!

 A great destination for all your holiday shopping needs is the Brooklyn Holiday Bazaar.
 Browse through hundreds of beautiful gifts from local makers and select national crafters.
 You’ll find everything from paintings to handmade paper to handcrafted jewelry.
 Enjoy festive music and grab a bite to eat from participating vendors to get in the festive spirit.
 After shopping, make the most of the neighborhood with a walking tour.